pytoolz/toolz/doc/source/streaming-analytics.rst

 functions often have analogs to familiar operations in other data analytics platforms like SQL or Pandas.

-Throughout this document we'll use this sipmle dataset of accounts
+Throughout this document we'll use this simple dataset of accounts

 .. code::